-To provide long-term capital growth by investing primarily in global Sustainable Companies or companies that demonstrate improving sustainable characteristics.
-Sustainable Companies are those that the Investment Manager believes to have effective governance and superior management of environmental and social issues (sustainable characteristics).
+To provide long-term capital growth by investing primarily in global companies with positive E/S characteristics or companies that demonstrate improving E/S characteristics.
+Companies with positive E/S characteristics are those that the Investment Manager believes to have effective governance and superior management of environmental and social issues (sustainable characteristics).